jjoschyy/W1Direct/readme.md

 ## Prerequisites
 ### Load the kernel drivers
 On Rasberry Pi, the following steps are required:
-- Check /etc/modprobe.d/raspi-blacklist.conf for "i2c-dev" and "i2c-bcm2708".
-Remove or comment out these lines.
+- Comment out "i2c-dev" and "i2c-bcm2708" inside /etc/modprobe.d/raspi-blacklist.conf
+- Add to "/etc/modules" i2c-dev
-- Add to "/etc/modules"
+- Add to "/etc/modules" i2c-bcm2708
-	- "i2c-dev"
-	- "i2c-bcm2708"
 - Reboot your system

-### Check if the DS2482 can be found
+### Check if your masters can be found on I2C
-Using i2cdetect, the address of the DS2482 should be shown:
+Using i2cdetect, the addresses of all DS2482 should be shown:
  - i2cdetect -y 0
  - i2cdetect -y 1

 ## Install the package
 Because the package is written in C++, it has to be compiled first.
-Node is doing this automatically using node-gyp.
-To run node-gyp, the following tools have to be installed:
+To get this working, install:
+ - node-gyp (npm install -g node-gyp)
  - python (v2.7 recommended)
  - make
  - GCC

 Then just execute: